Juliolloret/MACS/README.md

 ## Extending & Contributing

 We welcome contributions!
 Please read [Contributing Guide](CONTRIBUTING.md) for guidelines.
--Please note that this project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
+- Please note that this project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you agree to follow the terms.
 - **Add New Agents:** Implement new agent classes in the `agents` package (files ending with `_agent.py`).
 They are auto-registered via the plugin system.
 Add them to the workflow graph in `config.json`.
-- **Customize GUI:** Edit `gui.py` to add new options or workflow controls.
+- **Customize GUI:** Modify `gui.py` to add new options or workflow controls.
 - **Pull Requests:** Contributions are welcome!
 Please open an issue or PR for discussion.